-The vendor notes payable and consent fee notes payable mature on June 30, 2016 and December 31, 2016, respectively.
+The vendor notes payable were repaid upon maturity on June 30, 2016.
+The consent fee notes payable mature on December 31, 2016.

 NOTE 11: CONTINGENCIES

 (a) LEGAL MATTERS

 In the normal course of business, the Company is a defendant in a number of lawsuits.
 The potential liability, if any, is not determinable and in management's opinion, it would not have a material effect on these interim financial statements, therefore no provisions have been recorded.